 - Skip the wood.
 Select furniture made from glass or metal which is easy to clean and less likely to be damaged by water or mold.

-- Use an air purifier such as the IQAir purifiers I use in my home and office to remove airborne particles from the air you breathe.
+- Use an air purifier such as AirDoctor purifiers I use in my home and office to remove airborne particles from the air you breathe.

 Reverse Your Symptoms of Mycotoxin Poisoning

-Once you’ve removed yourself from exposure, and are in the process of cleaning indoor mold in your home, the next step is to speed the removal of mycotoxins from your body.
+Once you’ve removed yourself from exposure, and are in the process of cleaning indoor mold in your home, the next step is to speed the removal of mycotoxins from your body so you can recover from mycotoxin poisoning.

 Support Your Body’s Detoxification Processes